-Under these sections, similar restrictions apply in relation to employers and employees bound by individual employment agreements (IEAs), and to organisations of employees.
+Under these sections, similar restrictions apply in relation to employers and employees bound by individual employment agreements (IEAs).
 Because no expiry date is required for IEAs under the Employee Relations Act 1992 (Vic.), the legislation will provide that protected action is only available 3 years after the commencement of the Division.
 The period of 3 years corresponds to the maximum period permitted under the WR Act for an agreement to operate as a 'closed' agreement without access to protected industrial action.